-Byte Technology-powered stores are the most economical way to make the workplace part of your restaurant’s strategy.
-The restaurant is generating revenue off-premise and automated alerts tell the restaurant when a product should be restocked.
+Byte Technology-powered stores are the most economical way to make the workplace part of your restaurant’s business strategy.
+It generates revenue off-premise and automated alerts notify the restaurant when a product should be restocked.
 Best of all, office workers see and buy food from the fridge all day long, keeping your brand top of mind from 9 to 5.

 Having food in the office is a perk that employees appreciate, but many companies struggle with the logistics and cost.
 While giving employees free lunch can certainly boost employee morale and productivity, most companies cannot afford it or it may not be part of their company culture.
 That’s why providing grab-and-go options in brick-and-mortar stores, delivery services, and unattended retail in the workplace is essential for restaurants.

 The most innovative way for restaurants and food retailers to target workplaces is through embedded retail because it doesn’t require an honor code or human attendant.
 Restaurants place a small, unattended store in a local office and fill it with prepared food and drinks of their choice.
 However you decide to bring the workplace into your restaurant’s growth strategy, you’ll gain access to a market hungry for your presence.
 Yum!

 If you’re interested in learning more, we’d love to talk to you – email me directly at firstname.lastname@example.org to schedule a call.